formio/formio/README.md

  - Open up your terminal and navigate to the unzipped folder of this library.
  - Type the following in your terminal
     ```
-    # create persistent storage for your Dockerized MongoDB
-    mkdir mdb-data
-    # create the Formio Docker image and run it along with MongoDB
     docker-compose up -d
     ```

  - Go to the following URL in your browser.
     ```
     http://localhost:3001